Solanus Casey: Detroit

-He was recognized as a healer and gifted spiritual counselor.
-In August 1924, he was transferred to the Saint Bonaventure convent in Detroit, where he worked until 1945.
-During this time, he mostly served as the simple porter (or receptionist and doorkeeper).
-Each Wednesday afternoon, he conducted well-attended services for the sick, and through these services, he became known for his great compassion and simple holiness.
+In 1924, the Capuchins sent Casey back to St. Bonaventure in Detroit, again to serve as sacristan and porter.
+Each Wednesday afternoon, he conducted well-attended services for the sick.
+People lined up to see him.
+Casey became known for his great compassion and simple holiness.
 People considered him instrumental in cures and other blessings.
 He loved to kneel before the Eucharist in the quiet of the night.